incogbyte/baiwogen/README.md

-# Baiwogen - AI-Powered Wordlist Generator
+# Burp Ai Wordlist Generator ( Baiwogen )  -  Context AI-Powered Wordlist Generator

 Baiwogen is a Burp Suite extension that leverages AI to generate targeted wordlists for security testing.
 It traverses your target’s sitemap, filters relevant endpoints, and produces variations of paths, file names, and parameters.